Yes, they do. You need to reflect that you value good photography and you are not looking for a cheapest wedding photographer.

-Compromise does not lead to best results
+Compromise does not lead to best results.

 Not every item that has a price attached to it has to have a discount.
-Good photographers do not inflate their price.
+Good photographers do not inflate their prices.
 They quote what they are actually looking for.
 So approach them with this sensibility in your mind.

 Open up to the possibility that you are being offered an experience.
 Modern day wedding photography is truly an experience if you are with a right artist.

 The candid wedding photographer should be a happy presence on your best day so you are not hiring the service, you are hiring a sense of style that will come across in all the wedding pictures that you will treasure for the rest of your life.